-Some of my favorite treats to use include green leaf or romaine lettuce, and bell peppers.
-If I have a really fussy guinea pig, sometimes I’ll use shredded carrots as treats for training.
+Some of my favorite treats to use are green leaf or romaine lettuce and bell peppers.
+Sometimes I’ll use shredded carrots as treats for training.
 However, carrots are a little higher in sugar than most veggies, so be careful not to go overboard if you decide to use them.

-Guinea pigs all have their own preferences when it comes to treats, so take a bit of time to experiment and try different vegetables to find your guinea pig’s favorites.
-If you’re able to find two or three veggies that they really love, you can rotate between them for training sessions to give your guinea pig more variety.
+Guinea pigs all have their preferences when it comes to treats, so take a bit of time to experiment and try different vegetables to find your guinea pig’s favorites.
+If you can discover two or three veggies they love, you can rotate between them for training sessions to give your guinea pig more variety.

 Teaching Your Guinea Pig to Take Treats From Your Hand

-Once you’ve found your guinea pig’s favorite treats, the next step is to teach them to confidently take small pieces of food from your hand.
-If your guinea pig is new to this, I would start with a fairly big piece of food (for example, a leaf of lettuce or a full sized carrot).
+Once you’ve found your guinea pig’s favorite treats, the next step is to teach them to take small pieces of food from your hand confidently.

 Teaching Your Guinea Pig to Follow a Food Lure

-The most important thing when training a guinea pig to follow a lure is to take it one step at a time.
-Literally.
-Oftentimes, people will try to lure the guinea pig several steps right off the bat.
-This teaches the guinea pig that the food is evasive and hard to get.
+Many people will try to lure the guinea pig several steps right off the bat.
+Unfortunately, this teaches the guinea pig that the food is elusive and hard to get.
 Guinea pigs can be lazy, so if they think that following the food around is hard work, they won’t be as willing to follow it.

-At the beginning of training, it’s a good idea to lure just one step and reward, one step and reward, etc. Practice this as many times as it takes until the guinea pig is eagerly following for one step with no hesitation.
+At the beginning of training, it’s a good idea to lure just one step and reward, one step and reward, etc. Practice this as many times as it takes until the guinea pig eagerly follows for one step with no hesitation.

 How to Start Training Your Guinea Pig Video Tutorial

-The video above outlines the first steps to take before you begin teaching your guinea pig tricks.
 Guinea pigs should be able to confidently take food from your hand and know how to follow a food lure before you attempt to teach tricks.
 Once they learn a few foundation behaviors, trick training becomes much easier and a lot more fun!
+The video below outlines the first steps to take before you begin teaching your guinea pig tricks.